-Starting with Windows 10 build 14997, Windows 10 allows you to enable a Blue Light mode to reduce eye strain.
+Windows 10 allows you to enable a Night Light mode (previously known as Blue Light) to reduce eye strain.
 When enabled, it makes the screen color gamma more comfortable for your eyes at night by reducing blue light.
 Colors become more warm and the backlight will be dimmed, so it eye fatigue will be less.
 Let's see how to configure this useful feature.

 There are two ways to enable and disable the Blue Light reduction feature in Windows 10.
 One is a Quick Action button in the Action Center.
 The other one is the Settings app.
 In Settings, there are more options which you can tweak.
 The Quick Access button is useful for fast access this feature.